swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ### Accessibility User Stories

+* As a user who uses a screen reader technology, I want this to access most elements and controls, especially describing the depicted images without giving away the answer.

 ### Features

 The features which I envisage to incorporate into the project are as follows:

-* An introductory heading section that delves into the purpose of the website
+* An introduction that delves into BSL and the purpose of the website

 * A BSL Fingerspelling game that aims to be interactively engaging